imagej/imagej.github.io/pages/2016-06-23_-_ImgLib2_hackathon.md

-We spent quite some time considering how to create a unified data structure (`SpaceTree`? :-) which would keep multiple images grouped into some tree- or graph-like structure, with attached , in a way which handled all of the above use cases and more.
+We spent quite some time considering how to create a unified data structure (`SpaceTree`? :-) which would keep multiple images grouped into some tree- or graph-like structure, with attached {% include Javadoc content="project=ImgLib2 | package=net/imglib2/realtransform |
+class=RealTransform | label=transforms" %}, in a way which handled all
+of the above use cases and more.

 Ultimately, we concluded it was too difficult to design such a data structure in a vacuum, so we instead opted to start coding individual use cases using [ImgLib2](ImgLib2 "wikilink").
-We came up with a design which provides: A) a container for metadata-rich images, with individual metadata elements sensitive to  manipulations; and B) a scheme for "grooming" these metadata-rich images into increasingly useful data structures depending on the use case.
+We came up with a design which provides: A) a container for metadata-rich images, with individual metadata elements sensitive to {% include Javadoc content="project=ImgLib2 | package=net/imglib2/view | class=Views" %}
+manipulations; and B) a scheme for "grooming" these metadata-rich images into increasingly useful data structures depending on the use case.

 ### Metadata-rich containers

-We invented `MetaViews`, a class analogous to  but for metadata elements.
+We invented `MetaViews`, a class analogous to {% include Javadoc content="project=ImgLib2 | package=net/imglib2/view | class=Views" %}
+but for metadata elements.
 These elements are then aggregated into a `MetaSpace`, which provides mutators and accessors for working with the space.
 For example, you might attach a physical calibration to a spatial axis, or a custom variable-width timestamp to each point along the time axis.

 On top of this, we are actively developing a (tentatively named) `RichImage` structure, consisting of image pixels (e.g., a